urpedersen/dna_colloid/readme.md

 This program simulates a model of DNA functionalized nano-particles.
 The program is written in C++,  and developed on a Linux system.

-The model is based on a coarse-grained representation of the particles, where a colloidal particles are represented as soft repulsive-spheres, and DNA strands are represented as "arms" that "hold hands" with one other if an angle and distance criteria is meet.
+The model is a coarse-grained representation, where a colloidal particles are represented as soft repulsive-spheres, and DNA strands are represented as "arms" that "hold hands" with one other if an angle and distance criteria is meet.
 The DNA arms energies